This software uses the affine transformation to register images. These are the kind of images obtained by a

 (d)

-Fig. 1. (a), (b) Two images of a quilt on a wall from slightly different views. (c) Registration using the default
+Fig. 1. (a), (b) Two aerial images taken from slightly different views.
+These images are courtesy of the U.S.

-Projective Registration page.
-Affine transformation is more suitable for registration of satellite images as shown
+for registration of satellite images as demonstrated below.

 (a) (b)